 Pro Tip: when exploring your options, pay attention to your prospective compliance software vendor’s approach to usability.
 Have they gone out of their way to make the software easy to use and understand?
 If it doesn’t look easy to you as a compliance professional during a demo, it’s likely to be doubly hard on your IAs, access persons and admin support professionals.

-Helping your staff learn new tech isn’t impossible, but does require a little finesse.
+Helping your staff learn new technology isn’t impossible, but does require a little finesse.
 For firms in RIA compliance, time saved with software that simplifies compliance helps you and your staff get up to speed with new tech in other areas.
 Technology that you implement should be a timesaver, simplify complex processes and provide security for you and your clients.
 Once that’s in place, the time and energy you once spent on managing compliance is saved to use elsewhere to develop and grow business.